drfailov/DRM_Watch_v2/README.md

 A long time ago...
 ## Project history > 2016, First steps
 Back in 2016 me and my friend <b>MeltemiOS</b> was playing with arduino and Nokia 5110 LCD.
 Then idea of DRM Watch was born.
+Why "DRM"?
+It's first letters from "drfailov" and "meltemios" names:)
 We've assembled one DIY working prototype and stopped development. \
 Here's some prorotype photos of these days:
 <p align="center">
 <img src="Photos/xwYFapverSc.jpg" width="200"/> <img src="Photos/Kcf5E-HmfqE.jpg" width="200"/> <img src="Photos/RHoSkpuC5Ek.jpg" width="200"/>